MaibornWolff/hybrid-cloud-kafka-operator/README.md

           kafka_config:   # map of kafka config options to use for the broker, optional
 ```

 For the operator to interact with Azure it needs credentials.
 For local testing it can pick up the token from the azure cli but for real deployments it needs a dedicated service principal.
 Supply the credentials for the service principal using the environment variables `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` (if you deploy via the helm chart use the use `envSecret` value).
-The service principal needs permissions to manage Azure EventHubs.
+The service principal needs permissions to manage Azure Event Hubs.

+### Azure Event Hubs

+If you configure the operator to create private endpoints, some rquirements must be met:

+* The user/principal/identity the operator uses must have permissions to manage networks (to configure the private endpoints) and DNS zones.
+* You must have at least one virtual network with a subnet in the resource group.
+* The resource group must have an existing private DNS zone for the domain `privatelink.servicebus.windows.net`.
+* The DNS zone must be linked to any virtual network that should access an Event Hub.

+Right now the operator only supports one private endpoint per resource group due to the connection with the private DNS zone.
+Also if you change the list of subnets and remove one the operator will not remove the endpoints from existing Event Hub namespaces.

 ### Deployment